 Susannah Haarmann, PT, CLT, WCS

 Susannah Haarmann, PT, CLT, WCS graduated from the University of Georgia with a Bachelor of Science degree in Psychology in 2003.
 In 2007 she attended North Georgia College and State University obtaining a masters degree in Physical Therapy.
 Before focusing her attention on the practice of women’s health, Susannah became a well-rounded therapist working in various settings from acute care to outpatient manual therapy.
 She completed a residency in women’s health at Duke University in 2012 and currently treats the women’s health, lymphedema and orthopedic populations at Mission Hospital in Asheville, North Carolina.
 Susannah’s passion for improving quality of life in cancer thrivers shows in her dedication to oncology rehabilitation program development at Mission Hospital and sharing her knowledge with other therapists via the course ‘Rehabilitation for the Breast Cancer Patient.’
-Outside of being a dedicated therapist, Susannah enjoys travelling, the arts and is an outdoorswoman.
+Outside of being a dedicated therapist, Susannah enjoys traveling, the arts and is an outdoors woman.

 |Name||Street Address (Links to Map)|

 |Course Location|| IU Health West Hospital - 1111 Ronald Reagan Pkwy